MomchilGenov/ExpenseTracker/README.md

 INSERT INTO roles (name) VALUES ('ROLE_USER'), ('ROLE_ADMIN');
 ```
+As it stands now, it is needed to manually insert the roles into the db, hence the last query as above.

 ## Security & Authentication
 The system uses JWT for authentication and authorization.
 Upon system start there is a form login page.
 Should an unauthenticated user try to access an API endpoint different from the form login